Dysautonomia Starter Kit

 Step 3 – Queue up some videos

 The Dysautonomia International Video Library is my favorite resource to share with people.
-Over the last 10 years, they have been filming videos from conferences and events and hundreds are online for free!
+Over the last 10 years, they have been filming videos from conferences, events, and webinars.
+Nearly all of them can be viewed online for free, and the rest can be viewed online for a small fee.

 In 2021, husband wife team Ashley and Cort Rippentrop released their film Behind the Visible about Ashley’s journey with POTS.
 They interview some of the top POTS researchers and physicians as well as some of my great friends I’ve met over the years.
 It’s an incredibly validating film for POTS patients and a phenomenal introduction to the syndrome for friends and family.
 You can rent or buy it on Vimeo here!
 (See if you can catch me in the movie for 2 seconds!)